Digi-Gurdy

 Regular hurdy gurdys are expensive because they are complex instruments, hand crafted by luthiers.
 A basic playable instrument is around $ 1300 with a middle range version being around $5000.
 The DigiGurdy is much lower in cost than either of the above.
 It is however still a hand built instrument (by me) with a hand assembled circuit board made in small numbers and the price is a fair reflection of this.
 This has grown from a hobby through many design iterations and now I am making it available through this website.

-30 minute detailed video of Revision 4 version, February 2023-on, explaining how it works, set up and use.
+30 minute detailed video of Revision 5 version, February 2024-on, explaining how it works, set up and use.

 Quick Start Guide (12 minutes)

 Don’t be worried about all this tech.
 It takes a few minutes to set up the first time.
 After that the iPad app remembers your previous settings, so next time you just power up the iPad, open the bs-16i app, select the preset you used last time on the Digi-Gurdy menu and go.
-Update Aug 2023: The bs-16i app is now available on the Google Play store for Android devices as well.
+Filmed in 2023 but all still valid information.
+NOTE: The bs-16i app is now available on the Google Play store for Android devices as well.
+Alternatively, if you use the internal audio board (and headphone socket) you simply supply power and start playing.

 Instructions For Use

-Full instructions for use, how the menus work and what the buttons do are all described here: Click Here
+Full instructions for use, how the menus work and what the buttons all do described here: Click Here

 The Digi-Gurdy won best hardware prototype category of the MIDI Innovation Awards 2022.

-The latest version has been designed for manufacture with a much improved crank action.
+The latest version has a much improved crank action.

 – Common tunings are presented as pre-sets on a menu screen by the keybox.

-– You can also create your own custom tunings and save them, including some that might not even be possible on a regular hurdy gurdy.
+– Custom tunings can be created and saved, including some that might not even be possible on a regular hurdy gurdy.

-– Plug it into an iPad, phone or PC and you are ready to go (or connect wirelessly using a plug-in MIDI Bluetooth dongle).
+– Plug it into an iPad, phone or PC and you are ready to go or

 Connected to and being powered by, an iPad.

 See note above.
-They will all be tested with my own iPad but in some cases it is better to connect to the iPad using a plug-in MIDI Bluetooth transmitter (also shown in this image).
+They will all be tested with my own iPad.
+You can also connect to the iPad wirelessly using a plug-in MIDI Bluetooth transmitter (also shown in this image), or just plug in headphones and play.

 QUESTIONS?